eggman89/AnomalyDetectionInNetworkTraffic/README.md

-# AnomalyDetectionInNetworkTraffic
+# Anomaly Detection In Network Traffic
-Anomaly Detection in Network Traffic with K-means Clustering
+##With K-means Clustering

 A project for self-learning and getting a better understanding of Apache Spark.
 The goal of this project is to learn how to detect anomaly in Network Traffic using Clustering